-Loss of desmosomal, gap junction and ion channel proteins at myocardial intercalated disks has been reported in ACM patients and in many experimental models of the disease.
-4-6, 9-11 While it is likely that reduced electrical coupling and altered ion channel function contribute to arrhythmogenesis in ACM, the pathogenic implications of redictions are not so apparent.
-It is known, however, that ausmosomal proteins participate, directly or indirectly, in major cell signalling pathways inc. Iding Wnt/β-catenin and Hippo/Yap cascades in which alterations have been implicated in the pathogenesis of ACM.
-The extent to which abnormal cell signalling magic contribute to myocardial injury in ACM is not well understood but reduced immunohistoche.
-Sical staining for junctional proteins appears to be a consistent feature of established disease.
-4-6, 9
+Loss of desmosomal, gap junction, and ion channel proteins at myocardial intercalated disks has been reported in ACM patients and in many experimental models of the disease [4-6,9-11].
+While it is likely that reduced electrical coupling and altered ion channel function contribute to arrhythmogenesis in ACM, the pathogenic implications of redistribution of desmosomal proteins are not so apparent.
+It is known, however, that desmosomal proteins participate, directly or indirectly, in major cell signaling pathways including Wnt/ β -catenin and Hippo/Yap cascades in which alterations have been implicated in the pathogenesis of ACM [12,13].
+The extent to which abnormal cell signaling may contribute to myocardial injury in ACM is not well understood but reduced immunohistochemical staining for junctional proteins appears to be a consistent feature of established disease [4-6,9].

-Because of the limited availability of myocardial tissue samples in ACM patients and ethical concerns about obtaining in art biopsies from gene carriers with no apparent disease, it has not been possible to correlate changes in the distribution of cell junction proteins with the onset and/or progression of clinical disease or responses to therapy.
+Because of the limited availability of myocardial tissue samples in ACM patients and ethical concerns about obtaining heart biopsies from gene carriers with no apparent disease, it has not been possible to correlate changes in the distribution of cell junction proteins with the onset and/or progression of clinical disease or responses to therapy.
 This is especially true for children and adolescents who carry ACM disease alleles.
 Using buccal mucosa cells as a surrogate for myocardium provides an opportunity to investigate these questions.
-Here, we show that changes in protein localization in buccal cells correlates with clinical onset of disease.
+Here, we show that changes in protein localization in buccal cells correlate with clinical onset of disease.
 Moreover, progressive changes in protein localization occurred with clinical deterioration, and normalization of junctional Cx43 signal was associated with a significant reduction in ventricular ectopy following therapy (78% drop in arrhythmic burden), albeit only in one patient.
-While these observations do not prove that redistribution of desmosomal proteins plays a pathogenic role in the onset and progression of ACM, there appears to be a correlation between changes in protein localization at the cell surface and clinical expression of disease.
-Thus, serial buccal mucosal sampling might be a safe and inexpensive addition to the usual screening studies used in following ACM gene carriers at risk of developing clinical disease and an independent means of assessing response to therapy.
+The fact that protein mislocalization does not occur until disease becomes clinically manifest obviously reduces the diagnostic value of buccal cell analysis.
+However, the fact that changes in these cells seem to reflect changes in cardiac myocytes suggests that analysis of buccal cells may be a useful tool for future studies to elucidate mechanisms responsible for junctional protein redistribution and to characterize their biochemical and pathophysiological consequences.
+Serial buccal mucosal sampling might also be a safe and inexpensive addition to the usual screening studies used in following ACM gene carriers at risk of developing clinical disease and an independent means of assessing response to therapy.
+Buccal mucosa cell cultures may provide an opportunity to experiment on cells from children at different stages of disease development for mechanistic and drug screening studies.
+This could be especially useful in characterizing alterations in signaling pathways in early ACM and evaluating potential therapies in patient-specific cells [8].

 Some observations reported here in children and adolescents differ from our previous studies in adults with ACM.
-For example, in the present study we found normal protein distribution in 5 children who carried pathogenic variants but showed no overt disease, whereas we previously saw reduced junctional signals for plakoglobin and Cx43 in buccal mucosa cells from 3 adults who also carried variants but appeared well.
-A possible explanation for this difference may be related to patient age and ternatively, the adult gene carriers in the previous study may have exhibited subtle diseases teatures at the time their buccal smears were analysed, as they had not been monitored with the same comprehensive clinical evaluations performed in children in the present study.
+For example, in the present study we found normal protein distribution in 5 children who carried pathogenic variants but showed no overt disease, whereas we previously saw reduced junctional signals for plakoglobin and Cx43 in buccal mucosa cells from 3 adults who also carried variants but appeared well [8].
+A possible explanation for this difference may be related to patient age.
+Alternatively, the adult gene carriers in the previous study may have exhibited subtle disease features at the time their buccal smears were analyzed, as they had not been monitored with the same comprehensive clinical evaluations performed in children in the present study.